baonvq2/TTS/Causal Inference/PSM/README.md

 After constructing treatment and control groups using Propensity Score Matching (PSM), we evaluate the causal impact by simulating an A/B testing framework through bootstrapping.

-Key Idea
+_Key Idea_

 Since we do not have a true randomized experiment, we:

-Re-sample the matched dataset multiple times
+•	Re-sample the matched dataset multiple times

-Compute the treatment effect repeatedly
+•	Compute the treatment effect repeatedly

-Build an empirical distribution of the effect size
+•	Build an empirical distribution of the effect size

+_Details_

+1. Define the metric

+Primary: GMV uplift (or log(GMV), growth rate, etc.)
+Example:
+ATE = mean(GMV_treatment) - mean(GMV_control)

+2. Bootstrap sampling

+Perform N iterations (e.g., 100–1000)
+In each iteration:
+Sample with replacement from matched treatment + control Recompute the treatment effect (ATE)

+3. Build empirical distribution

+After N iterations, you get:
+ATE_1, ATE_2, ..., ATE_N

+This forms the sampling distribution of the treatment effect

+4. Evaluate impact

+From this distribution, compute:

+Mean effect (expected uplift)
+Confidence interval (e.g., 95%)
+Statistical significance

+Example:

+CI = [P2.5, P97.5] of ATE distribution
+Decision Rules
+If CI excludes 0 → statistically significant impact
+If CI includes 0 → inconclusive / no clear effect
+If distribution is skewed → investigate heterogeneity / bias